Dre Campbell Farm

 Identification

-Powdery mildew is a fungal disease that appears as white to gray powdery spots or blotches on plants [2].
-Left unchecked, this plant disease can drastically reduce your crop’s quality and yield.
+Left unchecked, this plant disease can significantly reduce your crop’s quality and yield.

 Moreover, powdery mildew can affect a wide range of plants.
 Vegetables like cucumbers, squash, tomatoes, zucchini, and beans are commonly affected.

-Even ornamental plants, including roses, zinnias, bee balm, peonies, and succulents, can be attacked by this fungal disease.
+It may also affect fruit crops such as apples, grapes, pears, strawberries, and peppers.
+Even ornamental plants, such as roses, zinnias, bee balm, peonies, and succulents, can be affected by this fungal disease.

 The Best Homemade Sprays for Powdery Mildew